 Singapore has NTU and Nanyang.
-Every country has a few excellent schools but the number of good schools in the U.S. is so very high.
+Every country has a few excellent schools but the number of good schools in the U.S. is very high.

 No other country has an equal number of schools that are in the same league as Harvard, MIT, Stanford, Berkeley, Carnegie Mellon, Georgia Tech, Wisconsin-Madison, Yale, Princeton, University of Chicago and so on.

 Coming to career prospects.
 The U.S. and Canada make it very comfortable for you to find work.
-Immediately after you graduate they encourage you to take up work there without requiring an H1B if if your degree is in a STEM field.
+Immediately after you graduate they encourage you to take up work there without requiring an H1B if your degree is in a STEM field.

 STEM stands for science, technology, engineering and mathematics – not management.
 MBA does not come under STEM.
 In the US when you find a job you can work after your MS for up to three years without requiring any H1B visa or any special visa.

-The same goes to for Canada also and that is why we have given them four stars in terms of career prospects.
+The same goes for Canada also and that is why we have given them four stars in terms of career prospects.